PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 is the deliberately absent owner module.
 Phase-store validation remains `2 passed`, the managed inventory remains 35, and the store remains exactly 128 IDs and 128 owners.

+## Extract fallback norm adapter/reshape cleanup

+`passes/fallback_norm_adapter_reshape_orchestration.py` now owns the characterized fallback pair.
+It forwards the exact fallback context's `ModelIR` to indexed binary adapter cleanup, then forwards the original `ModelIRPassContext` to singleton/consecutive-Reshape cleanup.
+Both complete nested results are returned by identity.

+The lowerer replaces only the three observation-only targets with `_fallback_norm_adapter_reshape_results`.
+The norm-result guard and recorded fallback topology successor remain unchanged.
+The singleton lowerer wrapper, indexed adapter summary routes, and all independent child owners remain available; only the unused direct indexed-runner import is removed.

+The first affected run deliberately recorded 11 failures across six files;
+all were stale direct-call, target, guard-length, route-count, or neighbor expectations.
+After owner-aware updates, sequential validation passes: focused `4`, affected `396`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff,
+bytecode compilation, and whitespace checks pass.
+The phase store remains exactly 128 IDs and 128 owners, while the managed unconsumed-result inventory decreases from 35 to 33.